-- Assuming the sales cycle is linear, when it’s not, it can create the illusion of understanding fo the customer.
+- Assuming the sales cycle is linear, when it’s not, it can create the illusion of understanding for the customer.

 - Simplifying too much the sales funnel means losing significant opportunities as the service won’t correctly be tailored for more complex shots.

-Therefore, the funnel answers an important function, that of setting a team’s priorities.
-So even with its evident limitations it can still be a great tool for teams.
+Therefore, the funnel answers an important function: setting a team’s priorities.
+So even with its evident limitations, it can still be a great tool for teams.

 A team’s prioritization tool

 A classic example of sales funnel is the AARRR funnel, which is a longer version as it relates to subscription-based or SaaS companies for which the journey of the potential customer starts with the awareness of the brand, and ends with the product referral.

 This means that the sales funnel helps the whole team understand the kind of actions to undertake for each step of the journey.